Schoko3001/x64_assembly_Tutorial/README.md

 r8, r9, r10, r11, r12, r13, r14, r15
 ```
-The `rbp, rsp` registers manage the stack.
+The `rbp, rsp` registers manage the stack, and should not be touched unless you know what you are doing.

 The `rax, rsi, rdi` registers are used for syscalls, although other registers might also come in use.